 - a.
 Except as may be otherwise allowed herein, the Executive Board shall convene in regular meetings at least three times in each calendar year.
 Such regular meetings shall be held at such time and place as the Executive Board may designate so long as no two consecutive meetings are held in the same county. - b.
-The Executive Board may convene in special meetings in the following manner: - (1) At the call of the State Chair and at such time and in such place as they may designate; or, - (2) Upon written request, designating the time and place of such special meeting, submitted to the State Chair signed by fifty (50) or more members of the Executive Board. - c.
+The Executive Board may convene in special meetings in the following manner: - (1) At the call of the State Chair and at such time and in such place as they may designate; or, - (2) Upon written request, designating the time and place of such special meeting, submitted to the State Chair signed by one hundred (100) or more members of the Executive Board.
+However, if a statewide election, a meeting of This Committee, or an Executive Board meeting called pursuant to section 4(a) or section 4(b)(1) of this article, is already scheduled within sixty (60) days before or thirty (30) days after the time referred to in the written request, then the request submitted under this clause must include among those signing at least three (3) statewide officers.

+c.
 Notice of the regular and special meetings shall be given by the Secretary.
 The Secretary shall cause to be sent individual notice to each member of the Executive Board at least ten days prior to the meeting.
 If, upon good cause, the time is shortened by the Chair of This Committee, upon advice and consent of the remaining Statewide Officers of This Committee, individualized notice must be given at least three days prior to the meeting.
 Notice of any vote on endorsements of candidates or endorsements of, or opposition to, propositions, initiatives, referendum, or recall, shall be sent at least thirty days prior to the meeting, unless, upon good cause, the Chair of This Committee, upon advice and consent of the remaining Statewide Officers of This Committee, shortens notice to no less than ten days.